FSRS vs SM-2: The Real Difference Between Modern and Outdated Schedulers

 But we also added some things you won't find in a stock FSRS setup:

-• Per-deck parameter optimization.
-Your anatomy cards and your pharmacology cards probably have very different difficulty distributions.
+- Per-deck parameter optimization.
+Your data structures cards and your system design cards probably have very different difficulty distributions.
 Imprimo can train separate FSRS parameters for each deck.

 Bottom line